 Assistantships can be applied for during the graduate application process.
 Students currently enrolled in an assistantship will be required to evaluate it midway through their experience.
 Any questions regarding this can be obtained from the graduate contacts listed at the bottom of this page.

 A few departmental assistantships are located in the Early Learning Center (ELC).
 Students who receive these assistantships are usually interested in learning about early childhood programs and how children and families benefit from quality child care facilities.
 Students who receive an ELC assistantship are assigned to one of the three ELC early education facilities and are directly responsible to the facility’s assistant director (AD).
 Students on ELC assistantships usually meet with ADs before their assignments are finalized to discuss various opportunities in the ELC that may be of interest to them.
 Final decisions about assignments are based as much as possible on creating a good match between a student’s professional goals and ELC program needs.

-The department offers a number of opportunities for research through the Early Learning Center (ELC), Center for Parenting (C4P), Center for the Study of Youth and Political Conflict (CYPC), Early Experiences Research Center (EERC), to name a few.
+The department offers a number of opportunities for research through the Early Learning Center (ELC), Parenting Education Lab, and the Early Experiences Laboratory, to name a few.
 Occasionally, faculty members may also have opportunities for research through individual research projects outside of the aforementioned research centers.
 Assignment decisions are based on the alignment between the designated research center or faculty member and the prospective student’s professional goals and/or research interests.